Your Budget

 We help you control your construction costs in two steps.
 For larger projects we recommend presenting a preliminary design to a handful of builders to get preliminary pricing for your project.
 Once we have that feedback, you may change your project scope or budget accordingly before we perform the lion’s share of our services.
 Later in the project we help you get a more complete and accurate bid for the largest portion of your project cost: construction.
 We can work with you create a detailed “game plan” for the contractor to stick to that he/she will price out before you sign their contract.
 More certainty in the drawings and specifications removes the guesswork from contractor bidding.
 They’ll know more about the real cost and schedule of your project up front, and therefore you’ll get the best possible pricing.
 And again, the price will be known up front so you will control your biggest cost.

 You may be hearing from a friend or neighbor “what they paid” for their project.
-If so, keep in mind the following: their project is already built, making their pricing figures completely outdated; they may not be giving you the full cost picture – sometimes people talk about the contractor’s costs, but don’t add in the materials, appliances, or fixtures they bought themselves; and people generally want to sound like they’re not rich and they got a good deal, both of which incentivize them to “round down” if you will on what they paid.
+If so, keep in mind the following: their project is already built, making their pricing figures completely outdated; they may not be giving you the full cost picture – sometimes people talk about the contractor’s costs, but don’t add in the materials, appliances, or fixtures they bought themselves; and people generally want to sound like they’re not rich and they got a good deal, both of which incentivize them to “round down” on what they paid.

 Modern construction, minimal detailing, and openness to nature typically cost more than traditional construction because of the complexity required to create a simple appearance.
 Minimal detailing means contractors must plan ahead (they can’t just slap a piece of trim over a mistake… Sometimes the rough structural components must be placed within about a 1/8″ tolerance to avoid failure down the road).
 Modern clean construction means every piece must fit well, so finer craftsmanship may be required for items like cabinets, windows and doors, placement of lighting, etc. Openness to nature means wall to wall, large windows and doors that are more expensive than small ones, and are usually installed all the way to a wall, ceiling, floor, or post.
 It’s much easier to put a small window in the middle of a wall than to make the windows into a wall.
 These are just a few of the ways that modern construction is inherently more costly than traditional construction.